blinklv/go-connpool/README.md

 }
 ```

-The connections returned by the pool are not exactly the same as ones returned by the `dial` function, even if you invoke `Pool.New` method.
-It wraps the raw `net.Conn` interface to give the `Conn.Close` method new meaning: **Not Release, But Reuse**.
-If the pool which a connection binds to isn't closed and has enough room, puts the connection to the pool.
+A connection gotten from the pool is not the same as ones returned by the `dial` function, even if you invoke the `Pool.New` method.
+Its underlying type as above, which wraps the raw `net.Conn` interface to give the `Conn.Close` method new meaning: **Not Release, But Reuse**.
+If the bucket which a connection binds to isn't closed and has enough room, puts the connection to it when you call the `Conn.Close` method; otherwise, release it.

 **The Basic Element of Bucket**